KyrosKrane/Sanctum-LFR-Notes/README.md

 ### Painsmith Raznal
 It is very helpful if the raid lead or assistant puts a world marker on the center square along each side.
 It makes it much easier to spot the center ball.

 `/i Spikes will come out of the floor in patterns.
 Watch the pattern, and move to avoid the spikes.
 Dodge the red swirlies too.
+Try not to stand on edges of the platform.
 During transition, just dodge spikes - you can't hit the boss.`

 `/i When the Spiked Balls come out, DO NOT TOUCH THEM, you will instantly die.
 Focus the CENTER BALL.
 Kill it and run through to the other side.`